Jan0660/kittygifs/docs/api.md

 ## Searching

-- `tag` - search for gifs with the specified tag, if multiple specified, gifs must have all tags
+- `tag` - search for gifs with the specified tag, if multiple specified, gifs must have all tags, the last tag matches gifs where a tag starts with the specified string, e.g. `ki` matches `kitty`
 - `@username` - search for gifs uploaded by the specified user
-- `#group` - includes gifs from the specified group(s)
+- `#group` - includes gifs from the specified group(s), `#private` includes private gifs
-- `$ig` - includes gifs from your groups
+- `$ig` - includes gifs from your groups and private gifs, overridden by `#group`
-- `#!group` - search for only gifs in the specified group
+- `#!group` - search for only gifs in the specified group, `#!private` searches for only private gifs

 An odd one is searching for text in the note.
 This is done by using a doublequoted section in the query, e.g. `"this is a note"`.